DIG is located in the St. Saviour’s Church on St. Saviourgate, in the centre of York, and is signposted around the city.

 Several bus services connect through York, making stops in the city centre.
 Visit the iTravelYork website for more information.

 York’s six Park & Ride services allow you to travel to York by car, park for free in secure car parks and complete your journey into the city centre by bus.
-A standard return fare is just £3.10.
-Up to three children (16 and under) can travel free of charge when accompanied by a full fare-paying adult.
 For timetables and more information, visit the iTravelYork website.

 The nearest car park is the Haymarket car park, just a five minute walk away.
 FREE, secure car parking is available at York’s six Park & Ride sites.
 Visit the iTravelYork website for timetables and more information.
 The nearest bus stop is situated on Stonebow, a two minute walk away.